 Max is a British Punjabi Sikh, a photographer and academic.
-He has published 4 monographs and has exhibited his photographic work internationally, engaging in complex visual stories and the politics of race and representation.
+He has published 4 monographs and has exhibited his photographic work internationally, engaging in complex visual stories.
+Kandhola’s research and practice is positioned within the Artistic Research Centre (ARC) at NTU, in considering Race, Representation, Identity and Difference (RRID), these are the core issues of his photographic practice, which navigates languages that contribute to the innovation of artistic research processes both within and beyond the institution.
 View his Instagram here.

 Max studied photography at Bournville College of Art, (Birmingham England) under the guidance of John Hodgetts followed by a First Class BA Hons Degree in Photography at University of Wolverhampton (Polytechnic), under the tutelage of social documentary photographer Nick Hedges.